 Last thing!

-This blog is my own perspective, you’re effectively going to be reading about my learning unfamiliar concepts, systems, and ideas in general, so go easy on me and help a guy out!
+This blog is my own perspective, you’re effectively going to be reading about me learning unfamiliar concepts, systems, and ideas in general, so go easy on me and help a guy out!
 Thanks in advance!